 Accountability — Service — Integrity — Performance Excellence

-Virginia ABC and its nearly 4,000 employees are proud to serve the Commonwealth of Virginia as an independent political subdivision and one of 11 public safety agencies under the Secretariat of Public Safety and Homeland Security.
+Virginia ABC and its nearly 4,000 employees are proud to serve the Commonwealth of Virginia.
+As an authority working with the Secretariat of Public Safety and Homeland Security.
 The agency administers ABC laws with an emphasis on public safety by ensuring an orderly and regulated system for convenient sales and responsible consumption of alcohol.
 In 2018, Virginia ABC transitioned from a traditional state government agency to an authority, an independent political subdivision, which provides more flexibility and efficiency as a retailer, wholesaler and regulator of distilled spirits.

 Virginia ABC is a leading revenue producer for the commonwealth and the source of future economic growth and innovation for the state.
 The profits that Virginia ABC contributes—collected from sales of distilled spirits at ABC stores, taxes collected on beer and wine sales, violation penalties and license fees—provide much-needed funding for use in a multitude of state programs, thus benefiting all Virginians.
 Since its establishment in 1934, Virginia ABC has contributed $10.3 billion to the commonwealth’s General Fund, which supports major education, health and transportation initiatives.

 As one of 17 control states across the United States—where the state government manages the sale and distribution of distilled spirits at the wholesale level, Virginia sells distilled spirits exclusively in ABC stores operated by the Commonwealth of Virginia.
 These are the only retail outlets in Virginia where customers may purchase liquor.

 Our Stores and Products

 With more than 385 stores in convenient locations throughout the commonwealth, Virginia ABC is dedicated to providing those ages 21 and older with an enjoyable, modern shopping environment.
 Considerable planning is involved in determining locations for new stores to ensure optimum customer service.
 Virginia ABC also strives to make sure that customers can easily obtain the spirits they want by being timely and nimble in response to market changes, product availability and consumer desires.